kant/android-kubernetes-blockchain/README.md

 * [IBM Cloud Container Service](https://console.bluemix.net/docs/containers/container_index.html): IBM Bluemix Container Service manages highly available apps inside Docker containers and Kubernetes clusters on the IBM Cloud.
 * [Hyperledger Fabric v1.0](https://www.hyperledger.org/projects/fabric): An implementation of blockchain technology that is intended as a foundation for developing blockchain applications or solutions for business.
 * [Compose for MongoDB](https://www.ibm.com/cloud/compose/mongodb): MongoDB with its powerful indexing and querying, aggregation and wide driver support, has become the go-to JSON data store for many startups and enterprises.
-* [Compose for RabbitMQ](https://www.ibm.com/cloud/compose/rabbitmq): RabbitMQ is a messaging broker that asynchronously communicates between your applications and databases, allowing you to keep seperation between your data and app layers.
+* [Compose for RabbitMQ](https://www.ibm.com/cloud/compose/rabbitmq): RabbitMQ is a messaging broker that asynchronously communicates between your applications and databases, allowing you to keep separation between your data and app layers.
 * [Compose for Redis](https://www.ibm.com/cloud/compose/redis): An open-source, in-memory data structure store, used as a database, cache and message broker.
 * [Cloud Functions](https://www.ibm.com/cloud/functions): Execute code on demand in a highly scalable, serverless environment.